OmarAshour02/YourFavTaskManager/README.md

 - Run the project on your favorite IDE

 # Usage
 The application exposes a REST API that can be accessed using any HTTP client.
-The API documentation can be found [here](http://localhost:8080/swagger-ui.html)